legluondunet/MyLittleLutrisScripts/Hexen - Beyond Heretic/README.md

 # Hexen - Beyond Heretic - Rebirth of Cronos mod - GZDoom
 ### Description:
-Play awesome "Hexen - Rebirth of Cronos" mod on Linux!
+Play awesome "Hexen - Rebirth of Cronos mod" on Linux!
 ### Technical notes:
 - Rebirth of Cronos mod: Hexen magnified with 3D models and HD textures
 - During install, you will need to provide "HEXEN.WAD" file from any "Hexen - Beyond Heretic" GOG or Steam install